bigscience-workshop/t-zero/examples/README.md

 ## Miscellaneous Notes

-1. If you just want to debug your code without running a large model taking up lots of resources, you can use `--model_name_or_path google/t5-base-lm-adapt`, which is the non-multitask-prompted-trained equivalent baseline of T0 that is available in much smaller sizes.
+1. If you just want to debug your code without running a large model taking up lots of resources, you can use `--model_name_or_path google/t5-base-lm-adapt`, which is the non-multitask-prompted-trained equivalent of T0 that is available in much smaller sizes.

 2. T0 was trained and evaluated without adding special EOS tokens in its input sequences, which is the default in `single_task_fine_tune.py`.
 However, T5 was pretrained with EOS in its input sequences, and we have noticed that adding EOS (using the `--input_eos` flag) sometimes improves the zero-shot and few-shot performance of T0.